opendistro/for-elasticsearch-docs/docs/elasticsearch/reindex-data.md

 ```

 Another way to transform your data during the reindexing process is to use the `script` option.
-We recommend using the painless scripting language while scripting in the Elasticsearch API.
+We recommend Painless for scripting in Elasticsearch.

-This command runs the source index through a painless script before copying it to the destination index:
+This command runs the source index through a Painless script before copying it to the destination index:

 ```json
 POST _reindex